-To help you get started, take a scroll through our list of the most visually stunning public library branches in San Francisco (and save the map at the bottom!)
+Take a scroll through our list of the most beautiful public library branches in San Francisco (and save the map at the bottom!)
 Each of these libraries has public wifi and access to printers, scanners, fax machines, and copy machines.
 They also have an interlibrary book request system, so if you can’t find a specific volume at one library, you can request it from another one.
 You’ll need to make an account and get a library card to access the computers.

 1. Main Library